giant-consortium/cookbook/gwas.md

 ### Update parameters and paths to input files

-Modify the `parameters_gwas.txt` file with your input files path and parameters to be used to run the GWAS.
+Modify the `parameters_gwas.txt` file with your input file names and parameters to be used to run the GWAS.

 ### Launch pipeline - example on test data

-To launch the pipeline using the test data in `association_analysis/test_input`,
+To launch the pipeline using the test data in `association_analysis/test_input` :
     - Create a vcfs folder located at `association_analysis/test_input/vcfs`
     - Download some toy vcfs created by Andy [here](https://zenodo.org/records/13942905) (e.g. the small ones 20 to 22) and save them under `association_analysis/test_input/vcfs`
     - Run the command below :